Kernel Methods for the Approximation of Some Key Quantities of Nonlinear Systems: Acknowledgements

 \section{Acknowledgements}

 We thank Lorenzo Rosasco and Jonathan Mattingly for helpful discussions.
-BH thanks the European Union for financial support received through an International Incoming Marie Curie Fellowship, and JB gratefully acknowledges support under NSF contracts NSF-IIS-08-03293 and NSF-CCF-08-08847 to M. Maggioni.
+BH thanks the European Commission and the Scientific and the Technological Research Council of Turkey (Tubitak) for financial support received through a Marie Curie Fellowship, and JB gratefully acknowledges support under NSF contracts NSF-IIS-08-03293 and NSF-CCF-08-08847 to M. Maggioni.